Chepngeno-langat/Machine-Vision/README.md

-Research and sample project on machine vision using Machine Learning and Deep Learning models
+Research and sample projects on machine vision using Machine Learning and Deep Learning models